andgineer/allure-report/README.md

     destination_dir: ${{ steps.allure-report.outputs.reports-site-path }}
 ```

-We use outputs of the previous step so no need to copy&past your paths.
+We use outputs from the previous step so there's no need to copy and paste your paths.

 #### Example